usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/unpack_599.md

 ## XPath illustrative examples

-This is not the place to learn XPath, but a selection of XPaths can offer a hint of its capabilities.
+This is not the place to learn XPath, but a selection of XPath expressions can offer a hint of its capabilities.

 | XPath | Returns | XPath long (explicit) notation |
 | --- | --- | --- |